DavidDadd/Dogecoin_Protector/README.md

 **Q2:** Why don't you **open source** your application?

 **A2:** We truly appreciate the spirit of the open-source community and the value it brings to the world of software.
-The decision to keep this application proprietary is rooted in the need to support its continuous development and maintenance.
+The decision to keep this application closed source is rooted in the need to support its continuous development and maintenance.
 Creating and updating software requires a substantial investment of time, resources, and expertise.
 By offering the application as a paid product, we ensure that there is a stable foundation to provide ongoing support, implement new features, and keep the software up to date with the latest security standards.

 **Q3:** Does the application engage in covert cryptocurrency mining, such as Monero, during the pin retrieval process?